wezm/wezm.net/v2/content/posts/2024/gleam-tauri/index.md

 on the host operating system.

-You implement your application logic in Rust and communicate with the UI by emitting and listing to events.
+You implement your application logic in Rust and communicate with the UI by emitting and listening to events.
 The end result is a cross-platform desktop app that is a lot smaller than if it were built with Electron.

 This weekend I decided to try combining these things to see how feasible it